mikke89/RmlUiDoc/pages/tutorials/window_template.md

 	}
 ```

-In a real-world application, you can automate this by putting a `onload`{:.evt} event into the document template and setting the title in the event handler.
+In a real-world application, you can automate this by putting a `load`{:.evt} event into the document template and setting the title in the event handler.